Correlation Between VanEck Vectors and Vanguard ESG

 VanEck Vectors Moodys

-Compared to the overall equity markets, risk-adjusted returns on investments in VanEck Vectors Moodys are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days VanEck Vectors Moodys has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite somewhat strong fundamental drivers, VanEck Vectors is not utilizing all of its potentials.
-The current stock price disturbance, may contribute to short-term losses for the investors.
+The newest stock price disturbance, may contribute to short-term losses for the investors.

-Compared to the overall equity markets, risk-adjusted returns on investments in Vanguard ESG US are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Vanguard ESG Corporate has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite somewhat strong technical and fundamental indicators, Vanguard ESG is not utilizing all of its potentials.
-The current stock price disturbance, may contribute to short-term losses for the investors.
+The newest stock price disturbance, may contribute to short-term losses for the investors.

 VanEck Vectors and Vanguard ESG Volatility Contrast